LibrePDF/OpenPDF/openpdf-core-modern/README.md

 ## OpenPDF core modern

-OpenPDF is a Java library for creating and editing PDF files with a LGPL and MPL open source license.
+OpenPDF core is a Java library for creating and editing PDF files, with a LGPL and MPL open source license.
 *OpenPDF core modern* uses the new package name `org.openpdf`.

 * [Openpdf-core-legacy](openpdf-core-legacy) - Maven artifactId: openpdf.
 This is the legacy OpenPDF core package,